Experienced Trial Lawyers Assisting Victims of Marine Accidents & Casualties Nationwide

 We represent accident victims and families left behind after wrongful death on a contingency fee basis.
 Therefore, you owe no attorney fees unless we recover compensation for you.
 With 70 years of combined trial experience, Brais Law Firm has the expertise to protect your rights, the compassion to serve your needs, and the skill to obtain the compensation you deserve.

-Who Qualifies as a Maritime Worker?
+Who Qualifies As A Maritime Worker?

 To file a maritime accident claim, you need to qualify as a maritime worker.
 A maritime worker is anyone who works in an occupation connected to the sea.
 For example, cargo ship crewmembers and fishermen are maritime workers and charter captains, longshoremen, and harbor workers.
 You are a maritime worker if your job has anything to do with the water.

-Why Does It Matter if You Are a Maritime Worker?
+Why Does It Matter If You Are A Maritime Worker?

 Being a maritime worker affects your legal rights when you get injured on the job.
 While land-based workers in non-maritime occupations can file workers’ compensation claims under state law when they suffer job-related injuries, these laws do not apply in the maritime setting.
+Instead, maritime workers’ rights exist under federal law.
+Specifically, there are three federal laws under which a maritime accident lawyer can help their clients seek just compensation in most cases:

 A fourth federal law, the Death on the High Seas Act (DOHSA), provides important legal rights to family members who have lost maritime workers at sea.
 The Jones Act provides wrongful death compensation as well.
 If you have lost a loved one, a maritime accident lawyer can help you understand which type of claim you should file.

-When Can You File a Claim for a Maritime Accident?
+When Can You File A Claim For A Maritime Accident?

+So, you are an injured maritime worker or have lost a loved one in a tragic accident at sea.
+Are you entitled to file a claim?
 There is a good chance that the answer to this question is, “Yes.”
 Except for DOHSA, a vital aspect of all the laws discussed above is that they provide compensation on a “no-fault” basis.
 This means maritime workers and their families do not need any evidence of fault to receive benefits.
 While proving fault allows for the recovery of additional compensation under the Jones Act (and will enable families to file claims under DOHSA), even “no-fault” claims can provide injured workers and families with much-needed financial stability.
+All types of accidents can justify maritime injury and wrongful death claims.
+For example, our maritime injury lawyer handles cases involving:

-We Represent Maritime Workers and Families Nationwide
+We Represent Maritime Workers And Families Nationwide

 From our firm’s principal office, we represent maritime workers and families nationwide.
 Whether you are a permanent resident, have a job in the maritime industry, lost a loved one in another state due to a maritime accident, or simply looking for a highly-experienced maritime accident lawyer to assist you, we can help.
 Our experience includes recovering just compensation for clients located nationwide.

-Is It Common for Maritime Workers to File Injury Claims?
+Is It Common For Maritime Workers To File Injury Claims?

 Yes, maritime accidents are a regular occurrence, and injured maritime workers file claims.
 But, the unfortunate reality is that far too many maritime accidents still go unreported.
 By hiring a maritime lawyer to file a claim on your behalf, you can receive compensation for your injury, but you can also help raise awareness of the risks workers in your position face daily.

-Can I Lose My Job if I File a Claim for a Maritime Accident?
+Can I Lose My Job If I File A Claim For A Maritime Accident?

 Your employer cannot fire you because you filed a claim for your maritime accident.
 You have the legal right to file a claim (if you qualify), and you cannot lose your job for asserting your rights.
 But, if you can no longer do your job because of your injury, this could justify your employer terminating your employment.
 If you are concerned about losing your job, we strongly recommend you speak with a maritime accident lawyer before making any decisions.

-Is It True that I Can Only Recover Maintenance and Cure Benefits?
+Is It True That I Can Only Recover Maintenance And Cure Benefits?

 Some employers will tell their employees that they only qualify for maintenance and cure benefits.
 While this is true in some cases, many injured maritime workers are entitled to additional compensation.
 If your employer tells you this, it is looking out for its financial interests, not yours.
 In addition, it doesn’t want to be held accountable for causing your injury.
 Rather than trusting your employer, you should seek advice from an experienced attorney.

-What if My Employer Denies My Maritime Accident Claim?
+What If My Employer Denies My Maritime Accident Claim?

 Employers routinely deny their employees’ maritime accident claims—including claims for “no-fault” maintenance and cure benefits.
 If you have been denied benefits under the Jones Act, LHWCA, or OCSLA, you should not accept your employer’s (or insurance company’s) decision.
 Instead, you should discuss your legal rights with an experienced maritime accident attorney.